The Idolmaster One For All: Gameplay

 The Idolmaster One For All is a raising simulation game in which the player assumes the role of a producer who works at 765 Production (765 Pro), a talent agency that represents 13 pop idols who recently made their debuts but have yet to make an impact in the industry.
-At the beginning of the game, the player meets Junjirō Takagi, 765 Pro's president, and is tasked with initially choosing to produce one of the agency's idols: Haruka Amami, Chihaya Kisaragi, Yukiho Hagiwara, Yayoi Takatsuki, Ritsuko Akizuki, Azusa Miura, Iori Minase, Makoto Kikuchi, Ami and Mami Futami, Miki Hoshii, Hibiki Ganaha, and Takane Shijou.
+At the beginning of the game, the player meets Junjirō Takagi, 765 Pro's president, and is tasked with initially choosing to produce one of the agency's idols: Haruka Amami, Chihaya Kisaragi, Yukiho Hagiwara, Yayoi Takatsuki, Ritsuko Akizuki, Azusa Miura, Iori Minase, Makoto Kikuchi, Ami and Mami Futami, Miki Hoshii, Hibiki Ganaha, and Takane Shijō.
 The player and the selected idol are also tasked by Takagi to satisfy objectives over the course of 12-week long seasons, the first of which is spring.
 By the fourth week, the player is allowed to produce three idols together as an idol unit.
 Satisfying an objective by the end of a given season will increase the player's producer rank, which allows the player to produce additional idols and have access to more songs, among other features.
 The unit's vocal, dance, and visual competency is represented by three statistic points called image points.
 Each idol's level is tied to her experience points, but this is unrelated to an idol's individual rank.
 An idol earns experience points from doing promotional work or stage performances.

 The game depicts the idols' activities of each in-game week.
 At the beginning of each week, the player organizes the idols' schedule, which includes activities such as lessons, consultations, promotional work, stage performances and shopping for costumes and accessories.
 Each activity costs and reimburses the player varying amounts of in-game money, though only the promotional work or stage performances will result in the end an in-game week.
 The lessons are instructional sessions that idols partake to temporarily raise their image points for one in-game week, and are in the form of three minigames.
 Each lesson type corresponds to one of the three image categories: vocal, dance, and visual.
 Each lesson is timed, and the idols' overall performance in the lesson is ranked as bad, normal, good, or perfect.
 During consultations, the player is given multiple responses to choose from over the course of a conversation with an idol.
 The player's choices affect how well or poorly the communication is received—ranging from bad to normal, good, and perfect communication, and this in turn affects the idol's memory count.
 This communication aspect is also featured during promotional work, which are jobs that the producer and the idols can take to further their popularity in specific regions.
 The jobs can either compensate or cost the unit with in-game money, and earn the idols differing numbers of fans in the region the job is conducted in.
 The player can also shop for additional costumes and accessories.